IsabelVazquez/React-Redux/README.md

 This is currently a work in progress.
 Run `npm install` followed by `npm start` to run locally.

 Back-end API: https://github.com/IsabelVazquez/React-Redux-API
+While running this React app, start the Rails API with `rails server -p 3001`.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).